Petra Conti: Career

-At seventeen years old she was invited to dance as guest star in the Arena di Verona Ballet's Cinderella.

-In 2008 she was a company member of the Bavarian State Ballet and a trainee at the Mariinsky Ballet.
-In 2009 she joined La Scala Theatre Ballet and was promoted to the rank of principal dancer in 2011.
-In 2013 Conti was invited by Mikko Nissinen to join the Boston Ballet as a principal dancer.
-She danced as a principal dancer with the company until 2017.
-Later that year she joined the Los Angeles Ballet as a resident principal guest dancer.
+In 2008, she danced with the Bavarian State Ballet.
+In 2009, she joined La Scala Theatre Ballet and was promoted to principal dancer in 2011.
+In 2013, Conti was invited by Mikko Nissinen to join the Boston Ballet, where she was a principal dancer until 2017.
+In late-2017, she joined the Los Angeles Ballet as a resident principal guest dancer.

-She has danced alongside ballet stars Roberto Bolle, Ivan Vassiliev, Zachary Catazaro, Massimo Murru, Daniel Camargo, Eris Nezha, Alexander Stoyanov, Stanislav Olshanskyi and many more.

-Among the awards she received, the 2018 Glamour Talent Award, the 2007 and 2018 Positano Award, the Danza e Danza Award for Best Performer of 2011, the 2012 Roma in Dance Award, the 2013 Ciociaria Prize and the 2017 Capri Award.

-Her name is mentioned in numerous ballet publications, and she has been featured in several TV programs and documentaries, including one on SKY Classica about her rendition of Giselle, Romeo and Juliet and Don Quixote.

-She modelled for Discount Dance Supply and was chosen as testimonial for fashion brands such as Furla, MAX&Co., Bagutta, Freddy, Dansez-Vous?.

-From 2017 to 2019 she was an artistic consultant at the State Ballet Academy Educandato agli Angeli in Verona, Italy.
-She is a resident ballet coach at Pasadena Civic Ballet and a guest ballet coach for University of South Carolina, Orange County School of the Arts, Master Ballet Academy and Southeastern School of Ballet.
+From 2017 to 2019, Conti was an artistic consultant at the State Ballet Academy Educandato agli Angeli in Verona, Italy.
+She is a resident ballet coach at Pasadena Civic Ballet and a guest ballet coach for University of South Carolina, Orange County School of the Arts, and Southeastern School of Ballet.

 She served as a ballet judge for the 2023 Youth American Grand Prix.

-From 2009 until 2011 Conti studied dramatic arts with Kuniaki Ida at the Arsenale Theater in Milan.

-She has been named the Anna Magnani of Ballet (Panorama Magazine, 2012) for her interpretational skills.

-In 2023 she founded Hollywood Ballet, a ballet company based in Los Angeles.
+The same year, she founded her own ballet company Hollywood Ballet in Los Angeles.

-Documentary and TV Show
+Awards and recognition

+At fifteen, TV host Raffaella Carrá introduced Conti on her show as "the future of Italian ballet in the world".
+In the show, a teenage Conti travels to Russia to perform a pas de deux with Roberto Bolle.